treeman/jonashietala/drafts/rewriting_my_static_site_in_rust_for_fun_and_profit.markdown

 # Implementation details

+I'm not going to describe everything I did here, take a look at the [source code][src] if you're interested.

 ## Delegate the hard things

 At first I was worried that it would be hard to replicate all the features I enjoyed with Hakyll, like the templating engine, the syntax highlighting for numerous languages or the `watch` command that automatically regenerates any pages you edit and acts as a file server so I can view the post in the browser during the writing process.

-Turns out that it's not that hard if you let existing crates handle the hard parts.
-While it's out of scope to describe how I used everything, here are some of the libraries I used to good effect:
+Turns out that it's easy if you let existing crates handle the hard parts.
+Here are some of the libraries I used to good effect:

 - [tera][] for a templating engine.